djinn-ci/djinn/docs/admin/server.md

 * `log.file` - The file to write logs to, defaults to `/dev/stdout`.

 ### Drivers

+The `[[drivers]]` table specifies the drivers that are provided by Djinn for executing builds.
+This expects the `type` of driver available, and the `queue` to place the builds on.
+It is valid for different driver types to be placed on to the same queue.

 * `drivers.type` - The type of driver to support on the server.
 Must be one of:
 `docker`, `qemu`, or `ssh`.